daveisagit/advent-of-code/README.md

 So decided to undertake the back catalog by just using python 3.11 out the box, so no `requirements.txt` needed.

-TODO: Update this with 2022 and 2023 in due course

 ## Puzzle Data
 Due to AoC intellectual property rights I have not included the example or my data in the repo.
 If you like create a `.env` in the root with an enironment variable